Marchessault's OT goal lifts Golden Knights past Blues 6-5 - WHIZ News

 St. Louis ranked fourth in the NHL in goals-against through Jan.
 13, allowing just 2.60 goals per game.
 In the 10 games since then, the Blues rank 31st in the league, allowing 3.82 goals per contest.

-The Golden Knights were just 3 for 26 on the power play in their first nine games under coach Peter DeBoer, but finished 4 for 5 on Thursday night.
+The Golden Knights were just 3 for 26 on the power play in their first nine games under DeBoer, but finished 4 for 5 on Thursday night.

 NOTES: The Golden Knights recently announced the purchase of an AHL franchise membership from Spurs Sports & Entertainment, which currently operates the San Antonio Rampage — the current AHL-affiliate of the Blues.
 On Thursday, the team announced it will work closely with nearby Henderson city officials on developing a second hockey facility, which will be a state-of-the-art, 6,000-seat arena for the AHL team.
 The team will play at the Orleans Arena next season. … Las Vegas Raiders owner Mark Davis and coach Jon Gruden were greeted with loud cheers from the announced sellout crowd of 18,252 when shown on the T-Mobile Arena jumbotron. … Tuch played in his 100th career game.